Fazzani/NhibernateUpdateSchema/README.md

 --------------------------------------------------------------------------------
 [/h|/?]                            -Help

-/w:                                -Specifies the working directory target to use
+/w:                                -Specifies the working directory target to use (the current directory is the default)

 /c:<config-file-name>              -Specifies NHibernate config file to use